 3) Make a list of services you need to cancel or move.

-First things first is to make sure your mail is going to your new address.
+One vital moving day tip is to make sure your mail is going to your new address.
 Then make a list of all services you’ll need to move or cancel, such as cable, phone services, internet, water, electricity, and others.
 Also make sure you auto shipped items that you have scheduled are set to go to the new address.

 4) Call in favors.